jomjol/jomjol-tflite-wrapper/README.md

 Therefore the basic extract of this idea can be found in the attached library.
 It consists of two parts:

-1. Tensorflow Tflite library [/code/lib/tfmicro](./code/lib/tfmicro) - with modification to increase the possible model size
+1. Tensorflow Tflite library [/code/components/tfmicro](./code/componets/tfmicro) - with modification to increase the possible model size
 2. CTfLiteClass as the c++ wrapper handling tflite loading, input loading and readout.
-This can be found here: [/code/lib/jomjol_tfliteclass](./code/lib/jomjol_tfliteclass)
+This can be found here: [/code/componets/jomjol_tfliteclass](./code/componets/jomjol_tfliteclass)
+3. In the sourrounding there are some helper libraries needed (see other components)

 The basic usage for a classification network is as easy as follows: